nenoNaninu/TypedSignalR.Client/README.md

 IHub hubProxy = connection.CreateHubProxy<IHub>();

 // Invoke a hub method through hub proxy.
-// We no longer need to specify the function using a string. await hubProxy.HubMethod1();
+// We no longer need to specify the method using a string. await hubProxy.HubMethod1();

 // Both parameters and return types are strongly typed. var guid = await hubProxy.HubMethod2("message", 99);

-// The client's function registration is also strongly typed, so it's safe and easy. var subscription = connection.Register<IReceiver>(new Receiver());
+// Client method registration is also strongly typed, so it's safe and easy. var subscription = connection.Register<IReceiver>(new Receiver());

 // Defining interfaces are useful not only for the client-side but also for the server-side.